The 36-day fight against COVID-19 and inquisitiveness of a Vinser

 (Story of N.V.C – 5th grade Vinser and his mother)

 Vinser’s inquisitiveness amid COVID-19

 Despite being hospitalized when his end-of-term 2 tests were coming up, C. clearly demonstrated the core value “inquisitiveness” of Vinsers.
-The little boy took medicine every day but still managed to attend all online revision lessons and complete the virtual tests in the hospital.
+The little boy took medicine every day but still managed to attend all online revision lessons and completed the virtual tests in the hospital.

 Besides revising and sitting for his end-of-term 2 tests, C. spent a considerable amount of time attending online summer classes on tutor.vinschool.edu.vn.
 His mother recalled: “At first, I thought he’d better spare some time to relax after a period of hard work.
 But then I found out that the summer classes were great.
 C. is particularly interested in Math, so he decided to take Math classes for grade 6 before he actually entered Secondary school.
 At that point, I had been discharged from the hospital already, so he remained there alone and continued his online classes with a mobile phone.
 He made time for Raz-Kids, yoga, online learning, reading, writing a diary entry, and more.
 After his first Math class, he excitedly told me over the phone that calculating with negative numbers was not as hard as he had thought”.